lizqwerscott/connect-any/README.md

 # connect-any
 ### _lizqwer_

-This is a project to do ... something.
+This is a project to do device connect.

+## Dependency

+xclip
+libnotify

 ## License